tommaitland/restrict-page-parents/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Restrict Page Parents restricts page parent options to those owned by the user, with the option of forcing a page parent.
-Permissions can be set by role and user.

 == Description ==